isakkarlsson/rsf-cmdline/README.md

     -n,--no-trees <arg>   Number of trees
     -r,--sample <arg>     Number of shapelets
-    -u,--upper <arg>      Upper shapelet size (fraction of length, e.g, 0.8)
+    -u,--upper <arg>      Upper shapelet size (fraction of length, e.g, 0.8) -p,--print-shapelets  Print the shapelets employed in the forest -m,--multivariate     The give dataset is in multivariate format

 A pre-compiled binary can be found in the `binary`-folder.